bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Ruben: 00:23:34

-Yeah, you're confusing it too now.
+You're confusing it too now.
-Yeah.
 No, no, so that's not quite true.
 It is sort of a general, you see a bunch of transactions with OP_RETURNs and those are all stealth payments, but you don't know who those payments are going to.
 And the recipients have to check all those specific addresses.